VittorioParagallo/IALAB_2019-2020/clips/BikersCompanion/README.md

 Also solutions splitting many short days time units in the same town over different hotels are avoided, infact is not reasonable to spend 4 days in the same town and every day in a different hotel.

 ## Scenario
-Here a scenario is shown
+Here a scenario is shown the user choosing the hint 1 only and inputing the following data:
-- cost of operations (load or unload) on wares,
-- cost of the journey as the crow flies in the case of a move.
+- 4 days
+- 4 people
+- 1500€
+- chosen towns Nuoro, Cagliari and Salerno

 <p>
 <img src="https://github.com/VittorioParagallo/IALAB_2019-2020/blob/master/clips/BikersCompanion/img/prototype.jpeg"/>